All the places you can go swimming with whales in Queensland

 Scuba diving is not permitted when swimming with humpback or minke whales as the bubbles from the oxygen tanks can frighten them.
 But a snorkel, mask and fins are necessary as there are often currents, and the best views are with your head under water.

-While you don’t need to be fit per se, as you’re in the ocean for less than 10 minutes each dip, you do need to have a moderate level of swimming ability, again because of currents and waves.
+While you don’t need to be fit per se, as you’re in the ocean for less than 10 minutes each dip, you do need to have a moderate level of swimming ability.
 Swims are also dependent on the weather, and if conditions are too rough and deemed unsafe by your skipper, you won’t be permitted in the water.

 Have you been swimming with whales?
 Is it on your bucket list?
 Share with us in the comments below.